 Having taught Bible classes and filled in preaching on a regular basis for 20 years, I was excited to began preaching full-time in 2007 for the Ellisville Church of Christ in Ellisville, Missouri.
 I began preaching for the Church of Christ in Quincy, Illinois in 2014.

-I married the former Kristin Winget of Jefferson City, Missouri in 1981 and with her help have reared five wonderful daughters: Jessica (and Josh) Ward and grandchildren Leila, Amelia, and John Caleb, in Little Rock, Arkansas; Hannah, in Aprilia, Italy; Katherine, Little Rock; Abigail at Harding University; and Emily, high school senior.
-I have a truly wonderful wife and family who are all strong in the Lord.
+I married the former Kristin Winget of Jefferson City, Missouri in 1981 and with her help have reared five wonderful daughters: Jessica Ward (with husband Josh and children Leila, Amelia, and John Caleb), in Little Rock, Arkansas; Hannah Verardi (with husband Mino), in Lecce, Italy; Katherine, New York City; Abigail in Searcy, Arkansas; and Emily at Harding University in Searcy, Arkansas.
+I have a truly wonderful wife and supportive family who are all strong in the Lord.

 My hobbies include hiking with 'Cami' (my camera) on or off trail, fishing, collecting coins, and BBQ.
 (In the right crowd I'll admit to being a sci-fi movie fan.)
 I love to listen to the Good News Singers from Harding Univ., especially the years in which Katherine sang with the group.
-I enjoy a variety of other Christian music as well as a number of secular artists including: Mannheim Steamroller, Yanni, Enya, David Arkenstone, John Tesh, Ray Lynch and even an occasional Lindsey Sterling.
+I enjoy other Christian music as well as a number of secular artists including: Mannheim Steamroller, Yanni, Enya, David Arkenstone, John Tesh, Ray Lynch, Jennifer Thomas and even an occasional Lindsey Sterling.

 One verse of Scripture is etched into my mind to remind me of our Great God and my place...at His feet: